 In addition to targeting Bayer’s deceptive Mirena marketing campaign, the FDA has been the recipient of more than 45,000 adverse event reports.

 Mirena lawsuits have been filed across the country, with a large number being filed in New Jersey.
 Individuals who have filed Mirena lawsuits have alleged that the Mirena device dislodged and traveled to another part of the body.

 There are cases where the Mirena device has traveled into the fallopian tubes, the abdomen, and other vulnerable locations causing damage to internal organs.
-Oftentimes, these individuals had to receive surgery to remove the Mirena device.
+The displaced Mirena device requires surgical removal, in many cases.

 If you or someone you love has used the Mirena IUD, and following device insertion, has experienced any of the serious side effects and health complications described here, you and your loved one may be eligible to receive compensation for such undue pain and suffering.

 For a free legal evaluation about your Mirena case and for more information about filing a Mirena lawsuit, contact an experienced defective medical device lawyer at Carey Danis & Lowe by calling 800.721.2519

 Mirena (Levonorgestrel Intrauterine Device IUD)